On a daily basis, correctional officers across the country face dangerous situations that challenge their safety.

 Cell phones have been identified as one of the toughest issues faced by corrections officials.
 Smuggled in by guards or family members and activated with hard-to-trace prepaid calling plans, cell phones are a lifeline for criminals and gang members to order hits, buy drugs and plan escape attempts from behind bars.

 An emerging threat to correctional officers stems from unmanned aerial aircraft systems (UAS).
 This threat is not simply theoretical or merely plausible, there have been multiple incidents reported where handguns, cellphones, drugs, tobacco, and other contraband have been deposited on prison grounds by UAS-operating conspirators on the outside.
 This threat will only increase as UAS become more popular.

 In 1984, President Ronald Reagan signed Proclamation 5187, creating "National Correctional Officers' Week."
-Each year, the first full week in May recognizes the contributions of correctional officers and personnel who work in jails, prisons, and community corrections facilities across the country.
+Each year, the first full week in May is recognized as National Correctional Officers and Employees Week, commemorating the contributions of correctional officers and personnel who work in jails, prisons, and community corrections across the country.

 Select a page from the Correctional Resources box for additional information and resources produced or sponsored by OJP and other federal sources.